Netherland Line: Second World War

+After the Second World War

-Following the birth of the State of Indonesia in 1949, and the subsequent loosening of the old colonial ties, trade with the former colonies declined (some trade with Indonesia remained possible until 1960; thereafter Dutch vessels were no longer allowed to ply in Indonesian waters).
-In dire need of new business, the company intensified development of its other routes – linking Holland, South Africa, North and South America, India and the Far East – and also built up its chartering business.
+Indonesia won its independence in 1949, the Dutch colonial empire declined, and commercial aviation took an increasing share of passenger travel.
+Dutch trade with the former colonies declined.
+Some trade with Indonesia remained possible until 1960; thereafter Dutch ships were no longer allowed to ply in Indonesian waters.
+Needing alternative business, the company intensified development of its other routes – linking the Netherlands, South Africa, North and South America, India and the Far East – and also built up its chartering business.

-In addition to its freight and passenger services, SMN also actively took part in other transport ventures – for example, Martin Air Charter (now Martinair), the specialized LNG tanker Antilla Cape, Container Terminal Amsterdam (CTA) and van Swieten Trucking.
+As well as its freight and passenger services, SMN also took part in other transport ventures – for example, Martin Air Charter (now Martinair), the specialized liquefied natural gas tanker Antilla Cape, Container Terminal Amsterdam (CTA) and van Swieten Trucking.
 In the 1960s SMN acquired Hollandsche Stoomboot Maatschappij with regular services to England and West Africa.

 Starting in the late 1950s, the advent of mass air travel spelled the end of the ocean liners.
 The company's passenger routes were closed and the ships sold, leaving the company to concentrate on freight, which from the 1970s onwards increasingly meant container ships.